(Also known as: 2,4-dinitrofluorobenzene sulfonic acid; butanedioic acid, 1,4-dibutyl ester)

 Description

-A substance, considered to be obsolete as a pesticide, that is produced by an insect-pathogenic fungus and used primarily against biting flies
+An insect repellent, considered to be obsolete, that is produced by an insect-pathogenic fungus

 Availability status